tclovett/Nike-Clone/README.md

 # Nike Clone

 ## Description
 Clone of a retail product page, inherited from a group of colleagues.
 Tasked with optimizing the application and to make the application ready to scale both users and data served.
+Integrated a Redis caching layer to reduce the time it takes to get data from the database to the user.
+Caching layer resulted in ~50% faster response.

 ## Table of Contents
 * [Installation](#installation)